unclebob/spacewar/README.md

 ## Klingons
   Some of the crippled Klingons are still pretty strong.
 Be careful.
 Others are so weakened that they'll run from you and won't put up much of a fight.
-They can't detect you at long range; but they can detect bases.
-So once you place a base down, you can expect visitors.
-Perhaps _lots_ of visitors.
+They can detect you at long range.
+So expect visits from the stronger Klingons.

 ## Blockades
   Eventually, unless you stop them, the Klingons will invade your bases and take them over.
   Blockaded bases will not ship any materials to other bases.
 Materials manufactured by, or shipped to a blockaded base will be acquired by the occupying Klingons.

   Beware, more than one Klingon can occupy a base.
 If you challenge a base with three or four Klingons occupying it; be prepared for a pitched battle.
+They often fly in formation, so it can be hard to know how many are flying together.

 ## Klingon Battle Strategy

-  Once your ship is in range of a Klingon's detectors, it will head towards you to do battle.
+  Once your ship is in range of a Klingon's short range detectors, it will head towards you to do battle.
   The Klingon strategy is to confuse and delude you.
 They accomplish this by continuously changing tactics.
 Stay alert to their movements in the heat of battle; and don't let them get too close.
 At short range their phasers are devastating.